AkhilFrancis/Spring-Boot-Microservices-Cloud-Native-Bank-App/README.md

 A cloud-native mini project built as a microservices system using Spring Boot and Spring Cloud.
 This repository was developed as a hands-on implementation while learning from the Udemy course "Master Microservices with SpringBoot,Docker,Kubernetes".

-## Why This Project
-This project helped me move from theory to real implementation.
-Along the way, I learned not only what to build, but also what I did not know I did not know about distributed systems, deployment workflows, and production concerns.

 ## Architecture Diagram
 ```mermaid